Last updated on September 13th, 2022 at 12:48 pm

 Why is NAC Banned or Not?

-The good news is that as of the update of this article on November 29th, 2021 it’s not banned by the FDA but warning letters have been sent to multiple manufacturers that invoked the Drug Exclusion Provision in U.S. code Title 21 to ban the sale of n-acetylcysteine (NAC).
+The good news is that as of the update of this article on March 5, 2022 N-Acetyl Cysteine is not banned by the FDA.
+Warning letters have been sent to multiple manufacturers that invoked the Drug Exclusion Provision in U.S. code Title 21 to ban the sale of n-acetylcysteine (NAC).
 The drug exclusion provision means is that if there was a prescription drug created for NAC which was done in 1963 according to the FDA and NAC was not marketed as a dietary supplement prior to that, the dietary supplement can be banned in favor of only using it as a drug.

 It is very odd that both the prescription version and dietary supplement versions have been living in harmony for over 40 years but all of the sudden in the last year or so the FDA is trying to ban the dietary supplement version of NAC.
 I’ve done a considerable amount of reading and talking to experts on this and to date, there is not a clear reason that has been presented for banning NAC as a dietary supplement.